-Leasing a Yandex BareMetal server with a connection to Cloud Backup
+Leasing a Yandex BareMetal server connected to Cloud Backup

 You can back up your BareMetal servers with supported Linux-based operating systems: